 If you exclude the

-version_token from the update request, Square does not use optimistic concurrency, which means the update is applied in a last-write-wins manner.
-Your application is not notified if your update is overwritten by a newer update unless you have subscribed to the
+version_token from the update request, Square doesn't use optimistic concurrency, which means the update is applied in a last-write-wins manner.
+Your application isn't notified if your update is overwritten by a newer update unless you have subscribed to the

 payment_updated webhook event.